-Topics Notes Classroom Environment Discuss how the physical space of the room is being used to enhance learning, Share your ideas for utilizing the physical space of your classroom.
-How does this play a critical role in learning?
-Consider taking photos to provide evidence for your final portfolio.
-Professional Collaborations Discuss the opportunities you have had to participate in professional collaborations.
-How has this been beneficial?
-Are there ways you would have liked them to go differently?
-Classroom Observations During the last week of your student teaching, you should take the opportunity to observe other teachers/classrooms in your building and/or school district.
+Topics Notes Classroom Observations During the last week of your student teaching, you should take the opportunity to observe other teachers/classrooms in your building and/or school district.
 Take the opportunity to glean additional tools for your teacher tool kit.
 Discuss with your Cooperating Teacher and University Supervisor the number of observations and which classrooms/teachers you might observe.
+Professional Development Review your ratings and provide final self-ratings.
+Plan What standard(s)have you shown most significant growth?
+What standard(s) do you need continued professional development?
+What standard(s) are your strength(s)?
 Impact on Student Review Appendix I Requirements for Impact on Student Learning.
 Learning Review data to enter into a spreadsheet.
 Discuss charts (and graphs) and percentage of increase for class average.
-Reminder of due date.
+5. 10 10 1 Reminder to submit prior to due date in timeline.
 Final Portfolio and InTASC Standards Artifact #3 Look through InTASC Standard Artifact #3 folder to determine your progress on collection of this artifact.
+What InTASC Standards do you still need evidence?
+Do you have videotaped evidence for your final portfolio?
 How will you evidence your knowledge of all ten InTASC Standards?
 Go over Final Portfolio Presentation Requirements (Appendix J).
-Discuss Artifacts and Video S
+Discuss Artifacts and Videos